Society has lost a legend with the passing of Florence Kirkby MBE at the age of 97.

 - Was an amazing role model who made a priceless contribution to BFWG

-- Was recently elected the oldest councillor in Britain when she vowed to give the elderly a voice.
+- Recently applied to become the oldest councillor in Britain and vowed to give the elderly a voice.

 BFWG needs you!